supermarsx/reader-launcher/README.md

 ## Usage

 1. Configure `launcher.ini` in the same directory as the executable/script.
+A fully-documented example `launcher.example.ini` is included in the repository — copy it to `launcher.ini` and edit values for your machine.
 2. Run `reader_launcher.au3` (or the compiled `reader_launcher.exe`) and pass file(s) or other parameters as usual; parameters are forwarded to the target executable.

 Example: